 Once leaving the metro, there are many signs directing to Gardens by the Bay.
 Just past the exit for the Marina Bay Sands and start a long walk down a hallway.
 Not your ordinary sort of hallway.
 This one has floor to ceiling mirrors on both walls, making it seem a lot bigger than it is.
 Once at the end, climb a small set of stairs and you will be in Gardens By The Bay.
 The man ticketing area is behind the Supergrove, with access from the road for those arriving by car.
 It took us about 10 minutes to get to the ticketing area from the exit of the MRT.

-To walk around the grounds of Gardens By The Bay and around the supertrees is free.
+To walk around the grounds of Gardens By The Bay and around the supertrees is free and is a must in any Singapore Itinerary.
 However, you will need to buy a ticket if you want to go inside the domes.
 A ticket is $28SGD /$20.60 for adults.
 This allows access to both Flower Dome and Cloud Forest.
 The OCBC Skyway is a separate ticket which costs $8.00SGD / $5.90.

 The Cloud Forest Dome was the first place we decided to have a look at once we got our tickets.
 Words can not describe the amazing scene that unfolds in front of you as soon as you enter into the cloud forest.
 When the second set of automatic doors open up, you step into another world.
 The first thing that hits is the temperature drop.
 The cloud forest is kept very chill, a cool 23 C, a stark contrast to the muggy heat of Singapore.
 A huge towering mountain stands in front, with a cascading 30m waterfall.